Chimoney/chimoney-community-projects/README.md

 As always, we’ll still have open issues available in this repo for contributors of all levels.

+### Rewards for Contributors

+To recognize meaningful contributions during Hacktoberfest 2025, we’ll award $10 per substantial contribution (merged PRs that add value).
+Contributors will also be highlighted on our website and social channels.

+> “Substantial contributions” include feature additions, integrations, SDKs, or technical articles.
+Minor edits/fixes or formatting changes are not eligible.

 ## Join our Community

 Connect with others building with the Chimoney API on our [Discord server](https://discord.gg/TsyKnzT4qV).
 Please read our [Code of Conduct](https://github.com/Chimoney/chimoney-community-projects/blob/main/CODE_OF_CONDUCT.md) before participating.